-For fiscal 2009, the compensation of the Company's NEOs included the following elements:
+For fiscal 2010, the compensation of the Company's NEOs included the following elements:

-- base salary; the purpose is to attract, motivate and retain; - executive profit share (CEO and COO only); the purposes are to attract, motivate and retain and to reward individual merit and contribution at the overall corporate level; - quarterly bonus (CFO only); the purposes are to attract, motivate and retain and to reward individual merit and contribution at the overall corporate level; - Canaccord Adams profit share; the purposes are to attract, motivate and retain and to reward individual merit and contribution in relation to the management of the Canaccord Adams business units in various geographies; - Canaccord Adams compensation pool; the purposes are to attract, motivate and retain and to reward individual merit and contribution in relation to revenue generation of the Canaccord Adams business units in various geographies; - forgiveness of equity incentive loans; the purposes are to align the interests of the NEO with the long-term interests of the Company's shareholders and to encourage long-term service and loyalty; and - other benefits and perquisites including health and welfare benefits and the ESPP; the purposes are to align the interests of the NEO with the long-term interests of the Company's shareholders and to encourage long-term service and loyalty.
+- base salary; the purpose is to attract, motivate and retain; - executive profit share (CEO and COO only); the purposes are to attract, motivate and retain and to reward individual merit and contribution at the overall corporate level; to the extent that part of the executive profit share is discretionary, the purposes are to attract, motivate and retain and to reward individual merit and contribution at the overall corporate level; - semi-annual bonus (CFO only); the purposes are to attract, motivate and retain and to reward individual merit and contribution at the overall corporate level; - Canaccord Genuity capital markets profit share; the purposes are to attract, motivate and retain and to reward individual merit and contribution in relation to the management of the Canaccord Genuity business units in various geographies; - Canaccord Genuity capital markets compensation pool; the purposes are to attract, motivate and retain and to reward individual merit and contribution in relation to revenue generation of the Canaccord Genuity capital markets business units in various geographies; - discretionary annual bonus; the purposes are to attract, motivate and retain and to reward individual merit and contribution at the overall corporate level; - forgiveness of equity incentive loans; the purposes are to align the interests of the NEO with the long-term interests of the Company's shareholders and to encourage long-term service and loyalty; - other benefits and perquisites including health and welfare benefits and the ESPP; the purposes are to align the interests of the NEO with the long-term interests of the Company's shareholders and to encourage long-term service and loyalty; and - one-time grant of options; the purposes are to compensate the NEOs for accepting a change in the methods of calculating the executive profit share, the Canaccord Genuity capital markets profit share and the Canaccord Genuity capital markets compensation pool in order to better align the interests of the NEO with the long-term interests of the Company's shareholders and to encourage long-term service and loyalty.

-To the extent that any of these elements of compensation is paid in restricted share units (RSUs), the purpose is also to encourage long-term service and loyalty.
+To the extent that any of these elements of compensation is paid in restricted share units (RSUs) under the LTIP, the purpose is also to align executive and shareholder interests and to encourage long-term service and loyalty.